Why Strategy Fails at the Point of Execution

 Execution falters when decision authority is unclear, roles are misaligned, and accountability is diffused across layers of leadership and management.
 In such environments, priorities compete, responsibility fragments, and follow-through weakens.
 Even capable leaders struggle to maintain direction when systems do not reinforce them.

 Boards and senior leaders often respond by refining strategy, launching initiatives, or intensifying oversight.
-These actions often address symptoms rather than cause.
+These actions often address symptoms rather than causes.
 The underlying issue is not the quality of the strategy but the absence of a clear execution architecture—one that defines who decides, who acts, and who is accountable at each stage.